Summer’s on its way and the garden goes through one of the most beautiful periods of the year.

 Not much to do at this stage for your fruit trees, except perhaps inspect them from time to time to check that they aren’t developing diseases.

-For cherry trees, protect your cherry trees with a net.
+For cherry trees, protect your them with a net to keep the birds from getting at them.

 June offers the chance to sow directly in the ground.